collapsed-stacks/startups/questions/13333/choose-back-end-stack-to-quickly-start-up-saas-social-web-app.md

 - posted by: [Neil Cresswell](https://stackexchange.com/users/3828551/neil-cresswell) on 2017-09-15
 - score: 2

-<p>You mention familiarity with JS, possibly strong familiarity since Angular etc is also in your arsenal.
-So, why not stick with JS for your back-end too and leverage that with a node.js solution?</p>
+You mention familiarity with JS, possibly strong familiarity since Angular etc is also in your arsenal.
+So, why not stick with JS for your back-end too and leverage that with a node.js solution?

 ## Answer 13339